• Login

 The MIT Program to Strengthen Orthotics & Prosthetics Care in Sierra Leone is a multi-phase effort to establish, expand and sustain O&P medical service delivery in Sierra Leone, West Africa.
 The Program seeks to execute on a comprehensive strategy to transform care for persons with disabilities across the nation of Sierra Leone, whilst empowering members of this same community to become critically-needed clinicians and leaders.

-Partnering with the Ministry of Health, local clinics and disabled communities, our goal is to improve capacity, multiply production of prosthetic and orthotic devices, and deliver care to patients in hard to reach areas across the Republic of Sierra Leone.
+Partnering with the Ministry of Health, local clinics and disabled communities, our goals are to improve capacity, multiply production of prosthetic and orthotic devices, and deliver care to patients in hard to reach areas across the Republic of Sierra Leone.

 Our Story